foreverfl/vscode/docs/python/python-quick-start.md

 There are also additional ways you can iteratively run snippets of your Python code within VS Code:

-- Select one or more lines, then press `kbstyle(Shift+Enter)` or right-click and select **Run Selection/Line in Python Terminal**.
+- Select one or more lines, then press `Shift+Enter` or right-click and select **Run Selection/Line in Python Terminal**.
 This command is convenient for testing just a part of a file.
-- From the Command Palette (`kb(workbench.action.showCommands)`), select the **Python: Start REPL** command to open a REPL terminal for the currently selected Python interpreter.
+- From the Command Palette (`Ctrl+Shift+P`), select the **Python: Start REPL** command to open a REPL terminal for the currently selected Python interpreter.
 In the REPL, you can then enter and run lines of code one at a time.

 ### Debug